zeniuseducation/questdb/README.md

 ### Get doc/docs

-To retrieve data, use get-doc or get-docs for multiple docs. get-doc must be called with 2 arguments, dbname or uuid of the doc get-docs however can be called with one argument dbname and returns all docs in db.
+To retrieve data, use get-doc or get-docs for multiple docs.
+get-doc must be called with 2 arguments, dbname or uuid of the doc.
+get-docs however can be called with one argument dbname and returns all docs in db.
 When calling get-docs with two arguments, the second argument is a list/vector of uuids intended to be retrieved.

 ```clojure